-- The interconnection of this world and the beyond
+- The interconnection of this world and the world beyond

-- The Son of God and Son of Man
+- The Son of God and the Son of Man